PdCure.org

 Call To Action:

-I hope you will join me in contributing a donation to support to this work.
+Join us in contributing a donation to support to this work.
 Please also consider forwarding this URL to people and families affected by Parkinson's.
-I believe that this particular treatment is the best hope for a Parkinson's cure - and I hope you will show your kindness with a gift to support their work.
+We believe that this particular treatment is the best hope for a Parkinson's cure and we hope you will show your kindness with a gift to support their work.

 Donate online https://aspire.hopkinsmedicine.org/project/36768